deno750/TSP_Optimization/README.md

 ## Structure

-Here we describe how this project is organized:
+Here we describe how the project folder is organized:
  - **build** is a generated folder by cmake which contains all the files needed for building the project and its executable
  - **data** folder contains the *.tsp* files
  - **docs** contains the documentation of the data formatting taken from TSLIB